marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 ---
 layout: post
 title: "The Difference Between to&#95;s & to&#95;str In Ruby"
-description: "A lot of people assume that to_s and `to_str` are the same methods, but the difference between them is actually quite major."
+description: "A lot of people assume that to\_s and `to_str` are the same methods, but the difference between them is actually quite major."
 blog: true
 category: blog
+featured: true
 tag: Ruby
 ---